 - acetone can't be burned by cells for energy and comes out in your breath.
 This is the ketone measured by breath analyzers.
 Once fully adapted to a ketogenic diet (which can take at least 3 weeks) muscle cells can turn acetone into beta-hydroxybutyrate.

 - acetoacetate is the ketone measured by urine ketone strips.
 Its metabolism is complicated.
-Urine acetoacetate levels tend to fall as you adapt to a ketogenic diet, so urine strips sometimes aren't as reliable over the long term.
+Urine acetoacetate levels may fall as you adapt to a ketogenic diet, so urine strips sometimes aren't as reliable over the long term.
 Acetoacetate can break down into either acetone or beta-hydroxybutyrate.

 - beta-hydroxybutyrate is the most efficient fuel source for cells, and the primary ketone found in the blood when in ketosis.
 This is the ketone measured by blood ketone strips, the most reliable measurement method available in my experience.

 Ideal blood ketone recommendations vary widely among experts, but generally speaking, if your blood ketone level falls between 0.5 mM and 5.0 mM, you are "in ketosis."
 Some clinicians recommend aiming for the higher end of this range if you are trying to treat a serious medical condition such as cancer, epilepsy, or schizophrenia, whereas people who are trying to lose excess body fat, normalize diabetic blood glucose levels, or treat other simpler conditions often find it sufficient to generate ketones between approximately 1.0 and 2.5 mM.

 The exact amount of carbohydrate, protein, and fat you should eat on a ketogenic diet in order to bring your ketones into ketosis range depends on many factors, including:

 - Body composition (muscle and fat mass, lean body weight, height)